DevExpress/devextreme-documentation/concepts/Common/Integration Guides/70 Manage Azure Blob Storage with DevExtreme Components/40 FileUploader.md

             }
         }

 2. **Chunk upload**.
 Upload chunks one by one.
 Azure assigns a unique block ID for each chunk.
-We receive this ID inside the `ETag` header.
+The ID is stored inside the `ETag` header.
 3. **Completion**.
 To complete the upload, send all of the `ETag` headers you collected during step 2 to the server.
 This action stitches the chunks together.

     The following client-side function uploads chunks to Azure, saves the block ID, and reports block ID data back to Azure alongside the last chunk: